The Kitchen

 Mary McGinness, 26, Servant

-Alice Shiva/Spicer, 43, Teacher Music
+Alice Spicer, 43, Teacher Music

 Close up census page with names, family status, race, gender, age, birth place, parents' birth places and occupation.